 Overrun with CVs, cover letters and portfolios?
 Dropbox Business makes it easy to organise, sort and share HR data such as CVs and portfolios.
 You can even store applicants’ information to recruit for the next open role.
 Simply search by name or keyword to find archived info on a promising previous candidate.

 2. Record and share remote hiring Zoom interviews

-Coordinating interviewers and interviewees creates a bottleneck, especially when team members are working from different locations and time zones.
+Coordinating interviewers and interviewees creates a bottleneck, especially when team members work remotely from different locations and time zones.
 Instead, with video-chat software like Zoom, you can record a candidate’s initial interview and share it with stakeholders.
 Other hiring decision-makers can then review the candidate’s conversation on their own schedules and determine how to proceed.

 Dropbox Zoom integration streamlines the interview process.
 It allows you to save your recorded interviews directly to Dropbox.
 Then you can share with any stakeholder in a few clicks.
 They can even add their comments directly to the video.

 Every remote new hire has to review and sign a ton of paperwork, which used to be done in person with a pen and paper.
 A comprehensive digital solution, like HelloSign and Dropbox, saves time and frustration.
 First, store all your forms and contracts in Dropbox.
 Then, with just a click, you can send all those documents for electronic signature with HelloSign.
 Once everything’s signed, it’s automatically saved back to Dropbox.
 Share, send and manage employment docs with your favourite tools through Dropbox app extensions.